 Data are based on a sample and are subject to sampling variability.
 The degree of uncertainty for an estimate arising from sampling variability is represented through the use of a margin of error.
 The value shown here is the 90 percent margin of error.
 The margin of error can be interpreted roughly as providing a 90 percent probability that the interval defined by the estimate minus the margin of error and the estimate plus the margin of error (the lower and upper confidence bounds) contains the true value.
-In addition to sampling variability, the ACS estimates are subject to nonsampling error (for a discussion of nonsampling variability, see Accuracy of the
+In addition to sampling variability, see Accuracy of the